SimcoeAI/simcoeai.github.io/Requests.md

 ### Add Candidate to Screening Queue

-To add a candidate to a screening queue, use the following request:
+To add a candidate to a job description's screening queue, use the following request:

 ```
 export class AddCandidateToScreeningQueueRequest extends BaseRequest {